 Capital One offers a number of online certificates of deposit as part of their 360 product suite.
-The terms come with standard lengths ranging from 6 months to 60 months and above average annual percentage yields.
+The terms come with standard lengths ranging from 6 months to 5 years and offer above average APYs (annual percentage yields).

 Capital One 360 CD Rates + Account Details

-Capital One 360 CDs are federally insured by the FDIC up to $250,000 per depositor or $500,000 on joint accounts.
-As mentioned there are no minimum deposit requirements, but you will need to deposit something in the account to open it.
+Capital One 360 CDs are federally insured by the FDIC up to the applicable limits.
+As mentioned, there are no minimum deposit requirements but you will need to deposit something in the account to open it.
 There is also a maximum deposit allowance of $1,000,000.

 360 CD Rates

 Capital One’s CD rates were surveyed September 11, 2023.

 To give these yields some context, the average yield on a 12 month CD and a 60 month CD sit at just 1.76% and 1.41% APY, respectively, according to recent FDIC data.

 That said, top yields from online banks and nationally available credit unions are now hovering around 5.50% and 4.50% APY for the same respective terms.